Diet and Weight Gain

 What can you do?

+In bad cases, you may need to be hospitalized for IV fluids and other treatments if you are unable to keep anything down and experiencing signs of severe dehydration/malnutrition.
 Hopefully, you should feel better by the end of the first trimester.
-If you don't, or if the above remedies are not working, your doctor may need to investigate other causes of your nausea and vomiting apart from pregnancy.
-Typically, you shouldn't be concerned as long as you can maintain your bodyweight or even lose a few pounds during the first trimester and as long as you can stay hydrated.
+If you don’t, or if the above remedies are not working, your doctor may need to investigate other causes of your nausea and vomiting apart from pregnancy.
+Typically, you shouldn’t be concerned as long as you can maintain your body weight and stay hydrated during the first trimester.
+If you lose a few pounds from the nausea and vomiting, it isn’t too concerning; but, more significant losses should be investigated further.

 Do I need to take anything besides my prenatal vitamin?